Professional brand and networking Mastering LinkedIn

 Gather Proof from Outside Sources

-Putting up news mentions, podcast interviews, or industry awards acts as a strong Signal of Quality—proof that others recognize your value, which is hard for less capable people to copy.
+Putting up news mentions, podcast interviews, or industry awards acts as a strong Signal of Quality: proof that others recognize your value, which is hard for less capable candidates to copy.
+According to LinkedIn's data, profiles with recommendations receive 14 times more profile views than those without (LinkedIn, 2025).
 These outside approvals build trust quickly and confirm what you claim.
+As HR expert Liz Ryan puts it: "Skill endorsements from relevant professionals carry far more weight than dozens of random ones."
+The same logic applies to every form of external validation you feature.
+For a deeper look at which endorsements matter most, see our guide to LinkedIn skills and endorsements.

 3